ProbablePrime/interactive-keyboard/README.md

 3 Handlers are provided to do the actual keypressing when keys are recieved from Beam.
 They are in order of most reccomended to least:

+* robot-js - A new and easy to install cross platform alternative to robotjs
+* kbm-robot - Easy to install, Flakey/Unpredictable.
+Supports DirectInput/XInput games

+## Deprecated Handlers
+These handlers are hard to install or kludge's for earlier times in this project
 * keyboardz - Easy to install, Windows only
 * robotjs - Hard to install Robust, Linux/Windows/Mac
-* kbm-robot - Easy to install, Flakey/Unpredictable.
-Supports DirectInput/XInput games

-Installing robotjs on windows is very problematic as it requires a valid node-gyp setup. see [this github issues](https://github.com/nodejs/node-gyp/issues/629).

 To use a handler for your game install it in the same folder as this project with `npm install` so if you chose keyboardz that would be `npm install keyboardz`.
 Then in your config file change the `"handler":"robotjs",` to `"handler":"keyboardz",`.

 ## A Warning about kbm-robot

 kbm-robot was the intial handler for this project but keys would become stuck after 30 minutes of play.
 I've attempted to rectify this with a timer that restarts some kbm-robot internals.
 Please **DO NOT** use kbm-robot on an un-supervised stream.
 Unfourtunately kbm-robot is also the only handler capable of emitting `DirectX/XInput` compatible events.
 If your target game uses them robotjs and keyboardz might not work.

-# Metric / Maths
+# Consensus / Metric / Maths
 With potentially 100s of people pushing the buttons we need some way to decide if a button should be pushed.

 Beam currently provides in each report:
 * the number of people who've used the controls at various intervals(now, 10s,20s,30s..etc)